 The three-hour Hidden Pivot Course is offered live each month.
 If it’s more convenient, you can take it in recorded form at your leisure, as many times as you like.
 The course fee includes “live” trading sessions (as opposed to hypothetical ‘chalk-talk’) every Wednesday morning, access to hundreds of recorded hours of tutorial sessions, and access to an online library that will help you achieve black-belt mastery of Hidden Pivot trading techniques.

-The next webinar will be held on Tuesday, September 11.
+The next webinar will be held on Tuesday, November 13.
 Click below to register or get more information.

 Why a Hard-Core Bitcoin Bear Is About to Turn Bullish